OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 init()
 ======

-This method will be called exactly once after the simulator has been started.
+This method will be called exactly once while the simulator is being started via :meth:`World.start()`.
 It is used for additional initialization tasks (e.g., it can handle parameters that you pass to a simulator in your scenario definition).
 It must return the meta data dictionary ``self.meta``:

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 30-36
+   :lines: 29-35

 The first argument is the ID that mosaik gave to that simulator instance.
 The second argument is the :ref:`time resolution <time_resolution>` of the scenario.
 In this example only the default value of *1.* (second per integer time step) is supported.
-If you set another value in the scenario, the simulator would stop and throw an error.
+If you set another value in the scenario, the simulator would throw an error and stop.

 In addition to that, you can define further (optional) parameters which you can later set in your scenario.
 In this case, we can optionally overwrite the